Frequently Asked Questions

 A. Send documentation to the Office of Accessibility Services, The process to establish your eligibility begins when you provide OAS with documentation that gives a diagnosis and description of your disability.
-The documentation can be hand carried, faxed, or mailed to the Office of Accessibility Services:
+The documentation can be hand carried, emailed, or mailed to the Office of Accessibility Services:

 115 South Street